FrankR-7/Pixel-Jams-Game-Timathon-/README.md

 ## As the story goes...

 Ty had just woken up in a strange place...
-He was alone (actually not) and he had his wooden sword to defend himself.
+He was alone.
 He had to get out of this place, this underground **dungeon**, so he had to explore all around it and find the way out of it... or at least the way to go closer to ground level.

-Help Ty find his way around the dungeon, collect ingredients, craft items and fight enemies in this infinite game where every level is procedurally generated!
+Help Ty find his way around the dungeon in this infinite game where every level is procedurally generated!
 How far can you go?

 ## How to play
 - Use WASD to move
-- Walk into items or doors to interact with them
+- Walk into doors to interact with them
-- Click to attack
-- Collect 4 of any ingredient to craft it into a usable item!
 - Find the way to the next level!
 (Look for the red tile)
 - If you die, you will have to start over from the bottom!

 ## Timathon topic: Generate

-In this game, every single level you play (and even the one that appears in the start menu) and the enemy and item distribution is made by an original generation algorithm we are very proud of: We call it the **Cell Split Algo**.
+In this game, every single level you play (and even the one that appears in the start menu) and the enemy and item distribution** is made by an original generation algorithm we are very proud of: We call it the **Cell Split Algo**.
 No matter how much you play, every single level will be very different!
 It's written in Python and you can see it's source code in the *Level-gen* folder in this repo, although what the game actually uses is a compiled executable from this source code found in *Unity/Assets/StreamingAssets/level-gen.exe*